WHAT IS THE ADVOCACY PROGRAM?

 - Learning about their child’s educational rights established by the “IDEA” law.

 - Learning to establish a working relationship with others involved in their child’s educational journey.

 The advocacy process begins with a referral made by an agency, professional, school, other parents, or a self-referral.
 Once the Advocacy Office receives the referral, the parent will be contacted to complete a Client Intake Packet.
 In a supportive environment, families will be able to reflect and identify the needs of their child and develop a plan of action.

-Director of Respite & Advocacy
+Administrator of Respite and Advocacy